MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v.md

 ### Enable Hyper-V with CMD and DISM

 The Deployment Image Servicing and Management tool (DISM) helps configure Windows and Windows images.
-Amoung its many applications, DISM can enable Windows features while the operating system is running.
+Among its many applications, DISM can enable Windows features while the operating system is running.

 To enable the Hyper-V role using DISM:
 1. Open up a PowerShell or CMD session as Administrator.